About the Ontario Moth Atlas

 ..maps...display of records...flight season charts

 The Ontario Moth Atlas is a project of the Toronto Entomologists' Association.
-The atlas currently covers 248 species from 7 of the best-known families: Saturniidae, Sphingidae, selected Erebidae (genus Catocala, Notodontidae and Arctiinae), Lasiocampidae, Hepialidae and Apatelodidae.
+The atlas currently covers about 250 species from 7 of the best-known families: Saturniidae, Sphingidae, most Erebidae (genus Catocala, Notodontidae and Arctiinae), Lasiocampidae, Hepialidae and Apatelodidae.
 As data accumulates, the list of species will exapnd until all of the approximately 3,300 moth species found in Ontario are included.

 We are always looking for more records.
 Post records for inclusion on iNaturalist.ca or, for large batches, email the TEA.